NillionNetwork/nillion-docs/docs/glossary.md

 #### Masked factors

-Masked factors are the protect factors in the Sum of Products.
+Masked factors are the protective factors in the Sum of Products.
 Masked factors are the one-time mask raised to the power of the masked exponent multiplied by the factor.

 #### One-time mask